dougyb83/minesweeper/README.md

 - As a site administrator, I should be able to ____________, so that I can ____________.

 ## Wireframes

+⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

+In this section, display your wireframe screenshots using a Markdown `table`.

+Instructions on how to do Markdown `tables` start on line #213 on this site: https://pandao.github.io/editor.md/en.html

+🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.